Federated Human–AI

 VisionFlow

-The architecture emerges when five independent systems mesh through a shared cryptographic identity spine
+Six independent systems mesh through one cryptographic identity spine

 did:nostr:<hex-pubkey>